 APPENDIX 6.
-TARC OUTREACH PROGRAM
+OUTREACH PROGRAM

 The best advocates for TARC are the students that participate in the program!
-To keep TARC going and growing we need your help to spread the word, so we are offering a prize for the team that is TARC's biggest advocate through this "TARC Outreach Program."
+To keep TARC going and growing we need your help to spread the word, so we are offering a prize for the team that is the biggest advocate through this "Outreach Program.
 Here is how it works:

-TARC offers a 101st spot at the National Finals for a team that did not make the Finals score cutoff, but did the best job at spreading the word about TARC to their peers and community.
+There is a 101st spot at the National Finals for a team that did not make the Finals score cutoff, but did the best job at spreading the word about TARC to their peers and community.
 In order to qualify for this bonus spot, the team must:

-- 1) Submit at least two valid qualification flight score reports by the April 2, 2018 deadline.
-DQs do not count. - 2) Submit an outreach application that is received no later than March 2, 2018.
+- 1) Submit at least two valid qualification flight score reports by the April 8, 2019 deadline.
+DQs do not count. - 2) Submit an outreach application that is received no later than March 29, 2019.

-There are more details about the competition on the TARC website at http://rocketcontest.org/about-the-contest/team-outreach-program/
+There are more details about the competition on the website at http://rocketcontest.org/about-the-contest/team-outreach-program/

-The 101st team selection will be announced on April 6, 2018 in connection with the announcement of the 100 teams that made the Finals by their flight scores.
+The 101st team selection will be announced on April 12, 2019 in connection with the announcement of the 100 teams that made the Finals by their flight scores.
 We will also award a special prize at the National Finals to the team with the best overall outreach program.
 Teams in the top 100 are eligible for this award too, so submit an application, even if you expect to make it to the Finals based on your qualifying scores!